alberttrann/Text_Classifier/README.md

 The problem lies in the interaction between our **Candidate Generator** and our **Re-ranker**.
 We've created a system that is so good at finding one specific "optimal" summary that it has become rigid.

-Let's trace the logic based on your output logs:

 1.  **Consistent Clustering:** HDBSCAN consistently finds **2 distinct topics and 26 outliers**.
 This is good and stable.
 It tells us the document has two core themes ("The Experiment" and "The Theories").
 2.  **Consistent Candidate Generation:**
     *   Look at the logs for the candidate generators (`balanced`, `more_selective`, `more_verbose`).
 They are all producing summaries of roughly the same length (10-11 sentences).